 The first time they gave [Ruby] dental treatment, they were going to take a couple of teeth out that were rotten because the teeth are never looked after.
 They were going to take two out, and I got a call from the vet, saying, ‘sixteen have come out’, because basically when they took one, the one on either side of it fell out.
-So she has very few teeth and their breath is disgusting.
+So, she has very few teeth and their breath is disgusting.
 [Freya, her other ex-breeding dog] hasn’t got many teeth, and her teeth aren’t that great either

-This state of affairs reflects both the poor diet and lack of dental care that these dogs have received prior to rescue:
+This state of affairs reflects both the poor diet and lack of dental care that these dogs have received prior to rescue.
+Caroline described how,

-A lot of them get fed absolute crap, so never get any crunchy things that will clean the teeth, there’s no nutritional value in the food, they are not getting the vitamins and minerals they need, and obviously never get veterinary intervention, so it never gets picked up…and a lot of them get fed things like out of date human food like pies, frozen pies...so it's obviously high calorie, high salt, high sugar, and no crunch or nutritional value whatsoever [Caroline].
+A lot of them get fed absolute crap, so never get any crunchy things that will clean the teeth, there’s no nutritional value in the food, they are not getting the vitamins and minerals they need, and obviously never get veterinary intervention, so it never gets picked up…and a lot of them get fed things like out of date human food like pies, frozen pies...so it's obviously high calorie, high salt, high sugar, and no crunch or nutritional value whatsoever.

 Her ex-breeding dog had to undergo emergency dental surgery when she was adopted to remove nine teeth that in some cases were completely rotten.
 While this partly reflected poor diet, the vet told her that they also suspected cruelty had played a role also: “They thought she’d been kicked in the face because there was no feeling in them.
 The nerves were all damaged…”.

 Several interviewees also reported that their ex-breeding dogs had eye issues, including becoming blind with cataracts.
 Such conditions had, again, typically not been treated before the dog in question had been rescued and, crucially, are often heritable.
-Thus, whether through ignorance or not, such conditions will have also been passed into the numerous litters that each bitch will have produced in her lifetime (Yeates & Bowles, 2017).
-[Heidi], for example
+Thus, whether through ignorance or not, such conditions will have also been passed into the numerous litters that each will have produced in her lifetime (Yeates & Bowles, 2017).
+One ex-breeding dog, Heidi, for example

 has four different eye conditions.
 She has dry eye, which means her eyes don't produce tears, so I have to put drops in every day.
 She has nystagmus, where her eyeballs move like this all the time [imitates a random movement of the eye].
 You can't really see it, because she's got dark brown eyes…she’s got small eye, and that’s through poor nutrition.
-So her eyeballs aren’t big enough.
+So, her eyeballs aren’t big enough.
 And she's got cataracts, so she's got four different eye conditions [Julia].

 Likewise, One of Natalie’s dogs had “...come out of the puppy farm totally blind”, while the other, again, has dry eye, which requires seeing a specialist twice a year and administering eye drops every two hours throughout the entire day.